-Poppy Seeds (inc Peony Poppies)
+Poppy Seeds Mix

 Quarter of a teaspoon of open pollinated seeds from our gardens for $4.00.

 These are open pollinated seeds, which I prefer.
 It is a surprise each year as to what the flowers will be.
-I made certain to collect seeds from all over the garden to get a good mix.

 Nothing makes a statement like the large fluffy heads of the Peony Poppy.
 They come in a range of colours from a white through to a range of pinks and reds, to a deep burgundy.
 Seeds of these fast growing plants with their blue/grey serrated foliage, are scattered during winter to give an outstanding display in late Spring.
 The seeds need light to germinate, so just give them a light press into the soil and water in.
 These plants will grow about 80cm high and are drought and frost tolerant.
 They are the perfect plant for a compact display.
 They will self sow if allowed.